MENU

 Conventional neural networks are huge and energy-intensive.
 The brain has found compact solutions by the use of repeatable blocks of neural structures in the cortex (CMs).
 Their function and use for neuroAI applications is of great interest and will inform neurological (dementia) and psychiatric (psychosis, depression) diseases.

-Brochure about the Carl Correns Foundation – Ready for Download
+Volunteers at the Carl Correns Foundation